streamlit/docs/content/library/advanced-features/configuration.md

 # Default: true
 postScriptGC = true

 # Handle script rerun requests immediately, rather than waiting for script execution to reach a yield point.
-Enabling this will make Streamlit much more responsive to user interaction, but it can lead to race conditions in apps that mutate session_state data outside of explicit session_state assignment statements.
+This makes Streamlit much more responsive to user interaction, but it can lead to race conditions in apps that mutate session_state data outside of explicit session_state assignment statements.
-# Default: false
+# Default: true
-fastReruns = false
+fastReruns = true

 [server]